MinjanaAP/hoofHub/frontend_v2/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# 06/21
+guide signup is ok, with profile images and horse images.
+# todo : create guide home pages
+# todo : create rides in admin